gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

     image: k8s.gcr.io/pause:3.1
 ```

-Create the `Pod` and see that's running:
+Create the `Pod` and see that it's running:

 ```console
 $ kubectl apply -f my-seccomp-pod.yaml